Frequently Asked Questions

 What happens after I submit my application?

-- Applications will be reviewed for initial eligibility starting on May 31st, 2022.
-If you are not eligible, you will be notified by mid-August 2022.
+- Applications will be reviewed for initial eligibility starting on January 10, 2023.
+If you are not eligible, you will be notified by mid-March 2023.

 - Applicants passing initial eligibility review will be randomly assigned a place on a list and their applications processed in that order.
-If identified as initially eligible you will be notified by early to mid-July 2022.
+If identified as initially eligible you will be notified by early April 2023.

 - In the order of the list, each application will receive a more detailed review and, if found eligible, applicants may receive a follow-up email or other communication requesting any necessary documents to validate that your business meets federal and local requirements.
 If the applicant does not provide the documents in the time allowed, the applicant will be removed from the finalist list and will not be awarded a grant.